-I believe the abuse I suffered at home triggered — perhaps even created — my depression.
+I believe the abuse I suffered at home triggered — probably created — my depression.
 The domestic abuse would have happened because of who I married.
 But maybe the depression didn’t have to happen.

 The effects of abuse relate directly to depression symptoms.
-If you want to know how abusers create these effects, you can learn about their techniques from Types of Verbal Abuse: Know Them And Save Your Sanity.
+If you want to know how abusers create these effects, you can learn about their techniques from Examples of Verbal Abuse.

 - Why Did It Take Me So Long to Leave My Abusive Marriage?